mfumagalli/Copenhagen/Files/day2c.md

 ```
 $SS/selscan --help
 ```
-The basic usage of selscan to compute nSL from VCF file is:
+The basic usage of selscan to compute nSL from VCF file is the following.
+Please note that this command is commented so it won't run but it's given just to show the usage of selscan.
 ```
 # $SS/selscan --xpehh --vcf Data/NAM.chr2.vcf --ref Data/TSI.chr2.vcf --map Data/genetic_map_chrom2.map --out Results/NAM
 ```